 FreeStyle Libre Approved by FDA for Hospitalized Patients During COVID-19 Pandemic

-On Wednesday, April 8, 2020, Abbott announced their FreeStyle Libre 14 day system has been cleared by the FDA for use in hospitalized patients with diabetes during the COVID-19 pandemic.
-This will allow frontline healthcare workers to remotely monitor patients with diabetes receiving inpatient care by assessing real-time glucose levels and history and minimize their own exposure to the virus and preserve use of personal protective equipment (PPE).
-More than 50% of people with diabetes who have been diagnosed with COVID-19 are hospitalized, according to the Center for Disease Control (CDC).
+On Wednesday, April 8, 2020, Abbott announced their FreeStyle Libre 14 day system has been cleared by the U.S. Food and Drug Administration (FDA) for use in hospitalized patients with diabetes during the COVID-19 pandemic.
+This will allow frontline healthcare workers to remotely monitor patients with diabetes receiving inpatient care by assessing real-time blood glucose levels and history and minimize their own exposure to the virus and preserve use of personal protective equipment (PPE).
+More than 50 percent of people with diabetes who have been diagnosed with COVID-19 are hospitalized, according to the Center for Disease Control (CDC).

 “There’s been a spike in demand for health technology as hospitals are looking for ways to minimize COVID-19 exposure, especially to high-risk patients such as people with chronic conditions like diabetes,” said Eugene E. Wright, Jr., M.D., medical director for performance improvement, Charlotte Area Health Education Center in North Carolina.
 “Having access to technology like FreeStyle Libre 14 day system allows physicians to keep a close eye on hospitalized patients while minimizing transmission risks, PPE use and contact with hospital staff.”

-The timely and swift decision by the U.S. Food and Drug Administration (FDA) is welcomed by members of the Abbott Diabetes Care team.
+The timely and swift decision by the FDA is welcomed by members of the Abbott Diabetes Care team.
 We appreciate the FDA’s quick action to make medical products available during this public health crisis,” said Jared Watkin, senior vice president, Diabetes Care, Abbott.
 “By working with our partners at the American Diabetes Association to arm frontline healthcare workers with FreeStyle Libre technology, Abbott will enable them to protect and monitor their patients with diabetes, limit COVID-19 exposure and also manage the influx of critical care needs.”

-As an alternative to traditional fingersticks, the FreeStyle Libre 14 day system allows users to wear a sensor on the back of the upper arm to track their glucose readings on a continuous basis.
-With a one-second scan, users get real-time glucose readings every minute, historical trends, and patterns.
-The reader also displays a trending arrow of where glucose levels are going.
-With LibreView, physicians can also receive real-time glucose data and actionable information to make important treatment decisions.
+As an alternative to traditional fingersticks, the FreeStyle Libre 14 day system allows users to wear a sensor on the back of the upper arm to track their blood glucose readings on a continuous basis.
+With a one-second scan, users get real-time blood glucose readings every minute, historical trends and patterns.
+The reader also displays a trending arrow of where blood glucose levels are going.
+With LibreView, physicians can also receive real-time blood glucose data and actionable information to make important treatment decisions.

 For more resources for people with diabetes during the COVID-19 pandemic, see our coverage here.